dist-ribut-us/ipc/dev.md

 Handler auto translates to Base, but that's probably not actually good.
 It should just take a message and call ToBase.
 I can even provide an IPC base handle wrapper.

+Instead of creating a goroutine for each callback, it would be better to have one go routine that runs as long as there are callbacks, but once the list drops to 0, it returns.
+Every time we place a callback, that gets started if it's not running.